 3 March: "Black Monday" on Russian stock markets as reports suggest Russia's military had issued a deadline for Ukrainian forces in Crimea to surrender.
 The reports are later denied.
 Russia's UN envoy says toppled President Yanukovych had asked the Russian president in writing for use of force.

 2 March: Ukraine's interim PM Yatsenyuk says Russia has effectively declared war.
 US says Russia is in control of Crimea.
-Ukraine's newly appointed naval chief defects.

 23-26 February: Parliament names speaker Olexander Turchynov as interim president.
 An arrest warrant is issued for Mr Yanukovych, and the acting president warns of the dangers of separatism.
 Members of the proposed new government appear before demonstrators, with Arseniy Yatsenyuk nominated prime minister.
 The elite Berkut police unit, blamed for deaths of protesters, is disbanded.
-Rival protests are held in Crimea.

 - Protesters take control of presidential administration buildings

 18 February: Clashes erupt, with reasons unclear: 18 dead, including seven police, and hundreds more wounded.
 Some 25,000 protesters are encircled in Independence Square.